openmls/openmls/book/src/user_manual/create_key_package.md

 The client must specify at least one ciphersuite per KeyPackage and it must not advertise ciphersuites it does not support.

+If no capabilities are set, OpenMLS derives them from the key package itself: the ciphersuite it is built with, its credential type, and the extension types present in its leaf node.
+That is the minimum a leaf node has to advertise.

+Setting capabilities explicitly, via `KeyPackage::builder().leaf_node_capabilities(..)`, is how a client advertises more than that.
+For example, other ciphersuites, extensions, proposal types and credential types it supports.
+If the list does not cover what the types the key package itself uses, building it fails rather than producing a key package other clients would reject.
+Pass `CapabilitiesPolicy::Widen` to `KeyPackage::builder().capabilities_policy(..)`
+to have the missing capabilities added instead.

 The client should advertise all extensions it supports.
 See the documentation of extensions for more details.

 A `KeyPackageBundle` can be generated through the `KeyPackage::builder()`: